Features Tree

 If you get some errors, then you fucked up somewhere in your tree, probably

-missing some parenthesis or you forgot to add the '
+missing some parenthesis or you forgot to add the ' before the first

 parenthesis after the name of your tree.
 Go back to your source file and fix